jr-leary7/scLANE/README.md

 structure](https://en.wikipedia.org/wiki/Autoregressive_model).
 We also
 need to flip the `is.gee` flag in order to indicate that we’d like to fit estimating equations models (instead of mixed models).
-Since fitting GEEs is a fair bit more computationally complex than fitting GLMs, DE testing with the GEE backend takes a bit longer.
+Since fitting GEEs is more computationally complex than fitting GLMs, DE testing with the GEE backend takes a bit longer.
 Using more cores and / or running the tests on an HPC cluster speeds things up considerably.
-Here we specify an [AR1 correlation structure](https://rdrr.io/cran/nlme/man/corAR1.html), which is the default for the GEE backend.

 ``` r
 scLANE_models_gee <- testDynamic(sim_data,